wiskojo/wiskojo.github.io/_posts/2018-04-02-visualizing-reddit-sentiments-with-emojis.md

 <iframe width="700" height="410" frameborder="0" scrolling="no" src="//plot.ly/~wiskojo/3.embed?link=false"></iframe>

 For the sake of experimentation, we can also choose to consider weighted emoji distributions.
 The weighted distribution below, unlike the unweighted one above, scales the frequency of each comment-emoji prediction by the model's associated predictive confidence for each comment.
-Note that the distribution below is also for r/Askreddit but it definitely looks a little bit different.
+Note that the distribution below is also for r/Askreddit but it definitely looks quite a bit different.

 <iframe width="700" height="410" frameborder="0" scrolling="no" src="//plot.ly/~wiskojo/5.embed?link=false"></iframe>